 If you find a few warning signs of foundation problems during your initial inspection, it’s time to contact a professional to put your mind at ease.

 The goal of a professional foundation inspection is to determine if the underlying base of your home is structurally sound.
-A licensed structural engineer looks at these points:
+A state-licensed structural engineer looks at these points:

 If you need foundation repair or modification

 If the foundation follows building codes

 A structural engineer will prepare an inspection report for your foundation repair pro.
 The report should include the extent of the foundation damage (if any), the services recommended, the approximate repair costs, and the turnaround times.